 Highlights are the fight against human trafficking and the efforts to integrate victims in the labour market.
 Spain is among the European countries with highest levels of prostitution.

-“Abortion has become a dogma for the parliamentary majority”, laments Franck Meyer of the Protestant Committee for Human Dignity.
-The Senate could slow down the process that is “not allow any reasonable evaluation”.
+“Abortion has become a dogma for the parliamentary majority”, laments Franck Meyer of the Evangelical Protestant Committee for Human Dignity.
+The Senate could slow down the process.

 The health minister proposes a draft law that allows euthanasia for children under 12.
 Christians denounce that it “could lead to euthanasia for disabled people too”.

 A study shows that a majority of Dutch people think it is important that certain conditions are met before a legal gender change.